MartinPankraz/DSAGTechXChange24/1-sap-cap-on-azure/student/quest3.md

   cd ./src
   ```

-- Based on the sample file in the `templates` directory, create your own `.env` file.
+- Based on the sample file `simple.env` in the `templates` directory, create your own `.env` file.
 It will contain the individual parameters for your developoment configuration.
   ```
-  cp ../templates/.env ./.env
+  cp ../templates/simple.env ./.env
   ```

 - Open your `.env` file in VS Code, and update the following parameters.
 Get the new values from the link provided by your coaches.